HL7/C-CDA-Examples/Quality/Quality Care Compliance in C-CDA/Readme.md

 ##Approval Status
-* Approval Status: Pending
+* Approval Status: Approved
 * Example Task Force: 1/3/2019
-* SDWG:
+* SDWG: 5/2/2019
 * CQI Involvement:
 Reviewed in December 2017 with Examples TF, Reviewed 1/19/2018 with CQI.
 Reviewed April 2018 with CQI with approval to move forward with example.
-Reviewed during summer 2089 with Examples TF.
+Reviewed during summer 2018 with Examples TF.

 ###QRDA Examples (for inclusion in C-CDA):
 * QRDA Measure Section 2.16.840.1.113883.10.20.24.2.2